derrick-fleming/ajax-project/README.md

 ## Why I built this

-Having enjoyed playing Animal Crossing New Horizons throughout the pandemic, I always wanted a tool where I could easily track which villagers I've had and which ones I've collected their photo.
+Having enjoyed playing Animal Crossing New Horizons throughout the pandemic, I always wanted a tool where I could easily track which villagers I've had and which ones I've collected a photo from.
 It was challenging for me to remember, especially if it had been several weeks between playing the game.
-This application was inspired by my desire to easily track and collect that information.
+This application was inspired by my desire to easily collect that information.

 ## Live Demo

-Try the application live at: [http://derrick-fleming.github.io/my-villagers/](http://derrick-fleming.github.io/my-villagers/)
+Try the application live at [http://derrick-fleming.github.io/my-villagers/](http://derrick-fleming.github.io/my-villagers/)

 ## Technologies Used

 - JavaScript
 - HTML5
 - CSS3
-- Animal Crossing New Horizons API: [ACNH API](https://acnhapi.com/)
+- Animal Crossing New Horizons [API](https://acnhapi.com/)

 ## Features
 - Users can view a list of their villagers.